ch359/bank_tech_test/readme.md

 - `Transaction`: Contains the key data for a transaction (date, amount, balance)

 ### Assumptions
+- That proper Date objects are needed
+- That ordering should be done by Date rather than by the order of transaction entering
+- I have not implemented a 'live' balance: it is locked to the balance when the transaction is made.
+    - As requirement didn't specify the editing of previously entered transactions, this didn't interfere with implementation.

 ### Points I'd like specific feedback on